shaheen102/AntiHunter/README.md

 ## What Does Antihunter Do?

-- Detect rogue Wi-Fi & BLE devices
+- Detect rogue Wi-Fi & BLE devices and activity
-- Hunt with directional antennas/ proximity
+- Hunt with directional antennas
 - Deploy perimeters via Meshtastic

 Antihunter provides powerful, real-time wireless intelligence through an intuitive web-based interface.
 It operates in two primary modes: